Some unusual facts about the race, its history and background and the sailors taking part

 1. Britain has never won the America’s Cup

 Despite the inaugural America’s Cup race taking place in Cowes in 1851, Britain has never won the “Auld Mug”.

-The USA has won it 28 times, New Zealand and Switzerland twice, and Australia once.
+The USA has won it 28 times, New Zealand three times, Switzerland twice, and Australia once.

 2. Winners decide the race locations

-In 2017, the challenge will take place in Bermuda.
+In 2021, the Cup will take place in Auckland, New Zealand.

 3. New Zealander Russell Coutts is the America’s Cup’s most successful racer

 New Zealand sailor, Sir Russell Coutts has won the America’s Cup five times, including three times as skipper, where he has a perfect 14-0 record on the water (1995, 2000, 2003).

 4. It costs a billionaire’s fortune to take part